Do you know what the basis of an electric device is?

 - Wires to know if the circuit is complete

 - To know if there is any short circuit

-Make sure that the power supply is off before using this tester as it is dangerous to use it on live wires.
+Ensure that the power supply is off before using this tester, as using it on live wires is dangerous.

 Multimeter/Multitester or Ohmmeter